 People who care about reality—including scientists, philosophers, doctors, teachers, and other concerned citizens—have long been bothered by bullshit.
 On the one hand, it is morally and philosophically reprehensible to purposefully undermine truth and to proclaim ignorance as a virtue.
 But more importantly, bullshit is harmful to people who live in the real world.
-Bullshit can wipe-out a family’s finances, lead people to take unnecessary risks, and on a larger scale, cause economic disasters and undermine democratic governance.
-One of the potential silver linings of COVID-19 has been making people aware of both how common and how dangerous medical bullshit and misinformation can be, and to inspire them to take actions against it.
+Bullshit can wipe out a family’s finances, lead people to take unnecessary risks, and on a larger scale, cause economic disasters and undermine democratic governance.
+One of the potential silver linings of COVID-19 has been making people aware of both how common and how dangerous medical bullshit and misinformation can be, and to inspire them to take action against it.

 To try to combat bullshit, several authors have developed bullshit detectors—generally useful rules of thumb—to help others in recognizing and avoiding bullshit.
 The most famous of these may be Carl Sagan’s “Baloney Detection Kit,” described in his 1995 book The Demon Haunted World (thank you Jim and Ken for pointing me to this resource); however, this idea goes back hundreds if not thousands of years, with several of the ancient Greek skeptics seeking to create laws that might help one to more easily recognize deception.